mooreryan/divnet-rs/book/src/input_output_files.md

 # Input & Output Files

-There are some example scripts to help you generate the input files for `divnet-rs` from R.
-I recommend using them rather than making input files by hand!
-There are also scripts to help you re-import the output of `divnet-rs` back into R.

-You can find them in this repository in the `./docs/lee_data` folder.
+The `divnet-rs` [GitHub page](https://github.com/mooreryan/divnet-rs/tree/master/test_files/lee_data_walkthrough) has some example R scripts to help you get data out of R and in to `divnet-rs` as well as scripts to help you get data from `divnet-rs` back into R for further analysis.
+Of course, you can also generate the input files by hand, but it is not as easy!
 They aren't the nicest R scripts you've ever seen, but they should help you to get started!

 ## Input files